 Pain during urination or ejaculation

-If your child has these symptoms, his doctor will likely do a thorough physical exam of the area, as well as blood and urine tests.
+If your child has these symptoms, his health care provider will do a physical exam, and may also order blood and urine tests.
 The doctor may order scans of the testicular region to determine the cause of the pain and swelling.
 Tests to look for gonorrhea, chlamydia, and other bacteria are often done, too, depending on your son's age.

 Epididymitis is almost always caused by a bacterial infection, so antibiotics are the first line of treatment.
 The doctor may also prescribe pain and anti-inflammatory medicine, depending on the severity of the condition.

 If symptoms don't improve within 48 hours of treatment, the doctor may want to re-examine your child.
-If symptoms don't clear up within three days, he will likely be checked for other diseases.
+If symptoms don't clear up within three days, he will likely be checked for other conditions.

 If the epididymitis was caused by an STD, any sexual partners within the 60 days before symptoms appeared should be notified, so they can be treated.
 A sexually active teen and his partner should not have sex until both have been treated and no longer have symptoms.

 Epididymitis is usually sexually transmitted, so practicing safe sex is the way to prevent it.
-Safe sex includes having only one partner at a time and using condoms during sex.
-To prevent any problems that can come from epididymitis, it's important to see a doctor as soon as any symptoms appear.
+Safe sex includes having using condoms during sex and not having more than one sex partner.
+To prevent any problems that can come from epididymitis, it's important to see your child's health care provider as soon as any symptoms appear.

-Talk with your son's doctor about other steps to help relieve the pain and swelling of epididymitis, such as elevating the scrotum and using ice.
+Talk with your son's health care provider about other steps to help relieve the pain and swelling of epididymitis, such as elevating the scrotum and using ice.
 Bed rest whenever possible may also help.